Nevada runs its own Marketplace where residents can enroll in health insurance and apply for subsidies.

 Nevada Health Insurance Marketplace

 Nevada operates a state-run Marketplace called Nevada Health Link.
-The 2020 enrollment period, which ended on December 15, 2019, marks the first time residents used this platform.4 Before 2019, Nevadans enrolled in Obamacare through the federal exchange at Healthcare.gov.
+The 2021 enrollment period begins on November 1, 2020 and ends on January 15, 2021.3 Before 2019, Nevadans enrolled in Obamacare through the federal exchange at Healthcare.gov.

 Health Insurance Companies in Nevada

-Three insurance carriers offer 2020 plans through Nevada’s Health Insurance Marketplace.3 You can choose from bronze, expanded bronze, silver, gold, and catastrophic health plans.
+Eight insurance carriers offer 2021 plans through Nevada’s Health Insurance Marketplace on or off the exchange.4 You can choose from bronze, expanded bronze, silver, gold, and catastrophic health plans.

 Nevada Health Insurance Costs